dsentker/url-signature/README.md

 `composer require dsentker/url-signature`

-If you not like composer, you can download this repository files and use any PSR-4-Autoloader to get everything loaded.
+If you do not like composer, you can download this repository and use any PSR-4-Autoloader to get everything loaded.

-There is also [a bundle for Symfony 4](https://github.com/dsentker/url-signature-bundle/) available:
+There is also [a **Symfony bundle**](https://github.com/dsentker/url-signature-bundle/) available:

 `composer require dsentker/url-signature-bundle`

 ## Usage
 To sign (or validate) URLs, a key is required (which is of course secret).
 The key is used to hash special parts* of the URL and attach them as a signature in the query string of the URL.

-*) You can decide for yourself which parts of the URL should be hashed.
+_*) You can decide for yourself which parts of the URL should be hashed._

 Later, on validation, the same key is used to hash the current URL.
 This hash is compared with the hash in query string.